gaborkukucska/TrippleEffect/README.md

 ## Acknowledgements

 *   Inspired by AutoGen, CrewAI, and other multi-agent frameworks.
-*   Uses the powerful libraries FastAPI, Pydantic, and the OpenAI Python client.
+*   Uses the powerful libraries FastAPI, Pydantic, SQLAlchemy, and the OpenAI Python client.